USS Maine (1890): Background

 The winning design for Maine was from Theodore D. Wilson, who served as chief constructor for C & R and was a member on the Naval Advisory Board in 1881.
 He had designed a number of other warships for the navy.
 The winning design for Texas was from a British designer, William John, who was working for the Barrow Shipbuilding Company at that time.
-Both designs resembled the Brazilian battleship Riachuelo, having the main gun turrets sponsoned out over the sides of the ship and echeloned.
+Both designs resembled the Brazilian battleship Riachuelo, having the main gun turrets positioned out over the sides of the ship and echeloned.
 The winning design for Maine, though conservative and inferior to other contenders, may have received special consideration due to a requirement that one of the two new ships be American–designed.

 Congress authorized construction of Maine on 3 August 1886, and her keel was laid down on 17 October 1888, at the Brooklyn Navy Yard.
 She was the largest vessel built in a U.S. Navy yard up to that time.

 Design

-Maine's building time of nine years was unusually protracted, due to the limits of U.S. industry at the time.
-(The delivery of her armored plating took three years and a fire in the drafting room of the building yard, where Maine's working set of blueprints were stored, caused further delay.)
-In the nine years between her being laid down and her completion, naval tactics and technology changed radically and left Maine's role in the navy ill-defined.
-At the time she was laid down, armored cruisers such as Maine were intended to serve as small battleships on overseas service and were built with heavy belt armor.
+Maine's building time of nine years was unusually protracted as a result of the limits of American industry at the time.
+(The delivery of her armored plating took three years, and a fire in the drafting room of the building yard, where Maine's working set of blueprints were stored, caused further delay.)
+During the nine-year construction span, naval tactics and technology changed radically and left Maine's role in the navy ill-defined.
+At the time when she was laid down, armored cruisers such as Maine were intended to serve as small battleships on overseas service and were built with heavy belt armor.
 Great Britain, France and Russia had constructed such ships to serve this purpose and sold others of this type, including Riachuelo, to second-rate navies.
-Within a decade, this role had changed to commerce raiding, for which fast, long-range vessels, with only limited armor protection, were needed.
+Within a decade, this role had changed to one of commerce raiding, for which fast, long-range vessels, with only limited armor protection, were needed.
 The advent of lightweight armor, such as Harvey steel, made this transformation possible.

 As a result of these changing priorities, Maine was caught between two separate positions and could not perform either one adequately.
 She lacked both the armor and firepower to serve as a ship-of-the-line against enemy battleships and the speed to serve as a cruiser.
 Nevertheless, she was expected to fulfill more than one tactical function.
 In addition, because of the potential of a warship sustaining blast damage to herself from cross-deck and end-on fire, Maine's main-gun arrangement was obsolete by the time she entered service.